joshithauppari-28/customer-shopping-behavior-analysis/README.md

 Note

-This project was developed through guided learning and customized to reflect my understanding of customer purchase pattern analysis and analytical tools.
+-This project was developed through guided learning and customized to reflect my understanding of customer purchase pattern analysis and analytical tools.